 Bookings are confirmed on receipt of payment, which can be by bank deposit or credit card.
 We can raise an invoice in advance if you need it.

 To reserve your place in this course, please pay by credit card through PayPal by clicking here.

 If you would prefer to pay by bank deposit, or require an invoice, please send an email to [email protected] with your requirements.

 WHAT HAPPENS NEXT?

 You’ll receive our emailed confirmation of your booking.
-Then on the first day of the course we’ll follow up with details of your Login and Password, along with an Enrolment Key for the Social Media Marketing Success Essentials online training course.
+Then on the first day of the course we’ll follow up with details of your Login and Password, along with an Enrolment Key for the Writing for the Web online training course.